Ryan McMahon Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Giants pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Giants' 4.00 team ERA ranks 11th among all MLB pitching staffs.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.01).

-- Giants pitchers combine to give up 90 home runs (one per game), the sixth-fewest in baseball.
+- Giants pitchers combine to allow the eighth-fewest home runs in baseball (92 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.